 Keeping the Vessel Moving

-In higher ice concentrations, it is crucial to maintain the vessel's momentum, even if progress is slow.
+In higher ice concentrations, it is crucial to maintain the vessel's momentum, even if movement is slow.
 This helps prevent the ship from becoming stuck or trapped in the ice.
 Continual movement also allows the vessel to take advantage of any leads or openings in the ice, facilitating navigation.

 Working with Ice Movement and Weaknesses